How to Become a Truck Driver

 - Other truck drivers focus on home time.
 They want to be home every week, every few days, or even daily.
 Halvor Lines offers dozens of regional routes with consistent, predictable home time.

 - Some drivers value passenger and pet programs, and Halvor Lines has one of the best in the country.
 If you are an experienced driver, pets and passengers are welcome in your truck from day one, and requirements are easy to meet.
 Recent trainees can have pets from day one and passengers after 90 days.

 - Many drivers want to be treated as people, not numbers – they want to work with the best trucking company out there.
-Halvor Lines has been named a Best Fleet to Drive For nine years in a row, thanks in large part to nominations and survey feedback from our drivers.
+Halvor Lines has been named a Best Fleet to Drive For ten years in a row, thanks in large part to nominations and survey feedback from our drivers.

 What trucking jobs make the most money?